-Figure 20.13: Disconnecting and isolating unreachable nodes.
-The isolated nodes are repositioned randomly on the far left side of the graph window. in this case with the default unreachability threshold of zero.
+Figure 20.24: Disconnecting and isolating unreachable nodes.
+The disconnected nodes can be repositioned randomly on the far left side of the graph window, in this case with the default unreachability threshold of zero.
 This example is for a jump-graph of a 1d CA, v2k3 rcode 104, n=10.
-The basins of attraction were redrawn at the nodes (section 20.7).
+The basins of attraction were redrawn at the nodes (section 20.14).
+Right: The list of the number of jumps (inputs) to each basin (node) - shown in the terminal by entering "xterm-x".